parlaywithme/meteor-synapsepay/README.md

   - `dontRefresh`: see [user](#user) section
   - Any other fields that you would pass to `SynapsePayNpm`

 The first time you call `getClient`, it creates a new Synapse client.
-After that, if you're on the same Meteor client connection, it reuses the Synapse client.
+After that, if you're on the same Meteor client connection, it reuses the same Synapse client.

 ### Keys